Throw your soap

 Bacteria are good.
-What is bad are the inappropriate use of antibiotics and
+What is bad are the inappropriate use of

-"It's horrible," said Dr. Michael Hudson, of the active ingredient
+"It's horrible," said Dr. Michael Hudson, of the

-in antibacterial soaps, Tryclosan.
+active ingredient in antibacterial soaps, Tryclosan.

-Hudson, the dean of UNC Charlotte's
+Hudson, the dean of

-because, though Tryclosan does kill bacteria, it doesn't kill all
+their labels because, though Tryclosan does kill bacteria, it doesn't kill all

 "Bacteria is good," said Hudson, who has a healthy respect for